kecheng55/kecheng/content/publication/angew2022/index.md

 #   Otherwise, set `slides: ""`.
 ---
 **Highlights**:
-1. The photo-cross-linking of tetrazole is investigated for photoaffinity labeling.
+1. The photo-cross-linking of isoxazole towards biomolecules is thoroughly investigated first.
-2. Functionalized tetrazole probes are designed, synthesized, and applied to phenotypic screening for bioactive hits against cancer proliferation.
+2. Functionalized isoxazole probes are designed for protein labeling, demonstrating superior photo-cross-linking efficiency.
-3. The primary cellular targets of the screening hits are validated by chemoproteomics.
-4. Tetrazole probes are found with specific labeling towards endogenous Annexin A2.
+3. Isoxazole-based drugs, Danazol and Luminespib, are employed in chemoproteomic studies, revealing their potential cellular targets.
+4. The probe derived from Luminespib (isx10) demonstrates superior specificity in labeling and imaging Hsp90.
+5. Luminespib is investigated for covalent inhibition towards Hsp90 under UV irradiation.

-Supplementary Information can be downloaded [here](uploads/anie201709584-sup-0001-misc_information.pdf).
+Supplementary Information can be downloaded [here](uploads/anie202209947-sup-0001-misc_information.pdf).